Last updated Mar. 5, 2023 by Peter Jakes

 You can access it through the Fidelity website or download it as an app for your smartphone or tablet.

-Once logged in, you’ll be able to choose from more than 20 different stocks and ETFs.
+Once logged in, you can choose from more than 20 different stocks and ETFs.
 The simulator will then simulate real-time market conditions based on current market conditions.

--This is an excellent tool to practice investing without risking your own money.
-However, if you’re looking for a realistic simulation of how trading works in real life, Fidelity’s Virtual Trading Experience may not be enough for you.
+-This is an excellent tool to practice investing without risking your money.
+However, if you’re looking for a realistic simulation of trading in real life, Fidelity’s Virtual Trading Experience may not be enough for you.

 7. NYSE Games